 This dish is delicious with all sorts of sides.
 This recipe is gluten-free and low-carb, so should you want to stay with that theme for your meal, I’d encourage you to serve it with a side of simple steamed vegetables or some lightly sautéed zoodles.
 If carb consumption is not a concern for you, this creamy chicken mushroom recipe goes beautifully on a bed of rice or pasta, or with some thick slices of garlic bread.
 A bright salad on the side like my Kale Salad with Cranberries or my Pear Gorgonzola Salad would be delicious as well.

 Looking for other cozy, warming dishes?
-Try my Chicken Curry with Coconut Milk and Zucchini, Creamy Dijon Chicken and Mushroom Crepes, my Coconut Curry Butternut Squash Soup, or my Creamy Orzo Chicken with Red Peppers and Mushrooms.
+Try my Chicken Curry with Coconut Milk and Zucchini, Creamy Dijon Chicken and Mushroom Crepes, my Coconut Curry Butternut Squash Soup, my Creamy Orzo Chicken with Red Peppers and Mushrooms, or my Creamy Spinach Artichoke Pasta.

 - 8 oz (250 g) button or cremini mushrooms